browserengineering/book/book/browsersandweb.md

 [^17]:
      For example, if you’re using an installed PWA, are you using a browser?

-[^18]:
-     Google’s [mission](https://about.google/) statement to “organize the world’s information and make it universally accessible and useful” is almost exactly the same as this.
-This is not a coincidence - a search engine shares some characteristics with a browser.

-[^19]:
-     This brief prehistory of the web is by no means exhaustive.
-Instead, you should view it as a brief view into a much larger - and quite interesting in its own right - subject.

-[^20]:
-     These concepts are also the computer-based evolution of the long tradition of citation in academics and literary criticism.

-[^21]:
-     The web itself is, therefore, an example of the realization of previous ambitions and dreams, just as today we strive to realize the vision laid out by the web.

-[^22]:
-     No CSS!

-[^23]:
-     For example, it included the concept of an index page meant for searching within a site (vestiges of which exist today in the “index.html” convention when a URL path ends in /”), and had a WYSIWYG web page editor (the “contenteditable” HTML attribute and “html()” method on DOM elements has similar semantic behavior, but built-in file saving is gone).
-Today, the index is replaced with a search engine, and web page editors as a concept are somewhat obsolete due to the highly dynamic nature of today’s web site rendering.

-[^24]:
-     Also, as you can see clearly, that web page has not been updated in the meantime, and retains its original aesthetics!

 [^25]:
      There have even been operating systems built entirely on the web APIs!
 Examples include [webOS](https://en.wikipedia.org/wiki/WebOS), which powered some Palm smartphones, [Firefox OS](https://en.wikipedia.org/wiki/Firefox_OS) (that today lives on in [KaiOS](https://en.wikipedia.org/wiki/KaiOS)-based phones), and [ChromeOS](https://en.wikipedia.org/wiki/Chrome_OS), which is a desktop operating system.
 All of these OSes are based on using the Web as the UI layer for all applications, with some JavaScript-exposed APIs on top for system integration.